veekthoven/laravel-cashier-paystack/README.md

 Make sure you protect incoming requests with Cashier's included webhook signature verification middleware.

 ### Webhooks & CSRF Protection
-Since Paystack webhooks need to bypass Laravel's CSRF protection, be sure to list the URI as an exception in your VerifyCsrfToken middleware or list the route outside of the web middleware group.
+Since Paystack webhooks need to bypass Laravel's CSRF protection, be sure to list the URI as an exception in your VerifyCsrfToken middleware.
 In Laravel 10 and earlier, this would be done in the `app/Http/Middleware/VerifyCsrfToken.php` file:
 ```php
 protected $except = [
     'paystack/*',